YOURLS/website/docs/guide/extend/possible-with-a-plugin.md

 ## Find plugin ideas

-If you can code (it's fun!) and look for ideas, browse through the issues labelled with [`plugin domain`](https://github.com/YOURLS/YOURLS/issues?q=label%3A%22plugin+domain%22+).
+If you can code (it's fun!) and look for ideas, browse through the issues labelled with [`plugin`](https://github.com/YOURLS/YOURLS/issues?q=label%3Aplugin).
 You will find there people with real use case and needs!